What is a Land Trust

 • Land Exchange

 How We Work

 We either buy a property or acquire an easement.
-This removes or reduces the threat to the conservation value of a property, or improve access and enjoyment to a natural area using voluntary arrangements with private landowners and public agencies.
-LTTV owns and manages several natural areas as well as holds a number of easements for trail and conservation purposes in the Treasure Valley.
+This removes or reduces the threat to the conservation value of a property, or improves access and enjoyment to a natural area using voluntary arrangements with private landowners and public agencies.
+LTTV owns and manages several natural areas and holds a number of easements for trail and conservation purposes in the Treasure Valley.
 Some are part of the Boise Foothills Ridge to Rivers trail network, including the Hillside to the Hollow Reserve.